 What Does the Overall Home Staging Process Look Like?

 Next, they will do a thorough observation and evaluation of your home.
-I work on a 7-step staging plan and evaluation is the first step.
+We work on a 7-step staging plan and evaluation is the first step.
 The stager will take measurements to draw rough floor plans and make note of large pieces.
 They will also take lots of pictures of all the rooms and spaces, and from different angles.

 Next, the stager will go back to the office and prepare a detailed, extensive report that includes: the home’s positive features and negative features; a suggested floor plan;... suggestions and ideas; tips and tricks; resources; as well as a thorough outline of the steps to take and how to complete each step.
 They will usually come back and go over the report with you and walk through the home with the plan.